CodeforNepal/wild-watch/README.md

    ```
    npm start
    ```
-5. Open your web browser and visit [http://localhost:3000](http://localhost:3000) to view the frontend interface.
+5. Open your web browser and enter `http://localhost:3000`.
-6. You can now see the video feed and output sections to observe animal detection results.
-7. Additionally the team member details are provided

-## VideoStream Component
+## Video Stream

 The `VideoStream` component is responsible for displaying the video feed and output data from the backend server.
 It communicates with the server to fetch the video feed and real-time output data using HTTP requests.

-### How It Works

 1. **Video Feed**: The component requests the video feed from the backend server using an HTTP GET request to `http://localhost:5000/video_feed`.
 The video feed is then displayed using an `<img>` tag with the appropriate source URL.